(a) Basis of preparation

 (c) Group accounting

 Subsidiary undertakings are those entities controlled by the Group.
 Subsidiary undertakings include special purpose entities created to accomplish a narrow, well-defined objective, which may take the form of a corporation, trust, partnership or unincorporated entities, and where the substance of the relationship between the Group and the entity indicates that the entity is controlled by the Group.

 Control exists when the Company has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 The Company considers the existence and effect of potential voting rights currently exercisable or convertible when assessing whether it has control.
-Entities in which the Company holds half or less of the voting rights, but which are controlled by the virtue of the Company retaining the majority of risks or benefits, are also included in the consolidated accounts.
+Entities which the Company controls by the virtue of the Company retaining the majority of risks or benefits, are also included in the consolidated financial statements.

-The Group accounts include the assets, liabilities and results of the Company and subsidiary undertakings.
-This includes special purpose entities and holdings in mutual funds consolidated in accordance with IAS 27.
+The Group financial statements include the assets, liabilities and results of the Company and subsidiary undertakings.
+This includes consolidated special purpose entities and holdings in mutual funds.
 The results of subsidiary undertakings acquired or disposed of in the year are included in the consolidated income statement from the date of acquisition or up to the date of disposal or control ceasing.